symbol/symbol-docs/source/guides/network/running-a-test-net-node.rst

 You should see docker downloading the container images for the first time, then it should run the setup and finally startup the service.

 If you have installed the ``api-harvest-assembly`` distribution, you can verify as well that the node is running by opening a new browser tab with the following URL: ``localhost:3000/chain/height``.

+.. note:: If you decide to run the API assembly, it will expose the port ``3000`` by default.
+If you cannot access the REST Gateway from outside, it might mean that the port is closed by default by your machine or hosting provider.

 To stop all the running services, run ``sudo docker-compose down`` in the same directory you executed the ``up`` command.